helllicht/kirby-autoid/README.md

 ### Type

 If you're working in a larger team, you might run into problems using numeric ids.
-If more than one teammember creates content in their respective local repositories, pages will end up getting the same ids, which kind of defeats the purpose of this plugin.
+If more than one team member creates content in their respective local repositories, pages will end up getting the same ids, which kind of defeats the purpose of this plugin.

-So we built in a option to use unique md5 hashes instead.
+So we added an option to use unique md5 hashes instead.
 They are based on a microtimestamp + your session id.
 This way it's (nearly) impossible to generate the same hash again.

 ```php
 c::set('autoid.type', 'hash');